kern3020/cuttlefish/README.md

 Documentation
 =============

 We are just beginning.
-Initially, this we start with documention about available data, tools, etc.
+Initially, this will start with documention about available data, tools, etc.